 As discussed in Section 5, several properties are being investigated in terms of their suitability to satisfy offset requirements for the Project.
-Field surveys of the potential offset sites are required to determine the quality of habitat present and to complete the offset component of DAWE's 'Offset assessment guide' and DES' Land-based Offsets Multiplier Calculator.
+Field surveys of the potential offset sites are required to ground truth impact areas to confirm micro habitat features and refine actual species habitat mapping, determine the quality of habitat present and to complete the offset component of DAWE's 'Offset assessment guide' and DES' Land-based Offsets Multiplier Calculator.